danbev/learning-edge-computing/README.md

    |IoT Device|<-+                                        |                   |
    +----------+                                           +-------------------+
 ```
-An edge server is compute resource located where, or close to where,
+An edge server is a compute resource located where, or close to where,
 data is being generated.
 So it receives data from IoT devices like sensors and
-can store, process, or send the data to the cloud (or all three I guess).
-But
+can store, process, and/or send the data to the cloud (or all three I guess).
-data does not need to be sent to the cloud and might be processed by the edge
+But data does not need to be sent to the cloud and might be processed by the
-compute resources itself.
+edge compute resources itself.

 I initialy thought of the edge compute resources as a normal server in a rack
 for example, but these can be small dedicated devices (small single board